Data-based Transfer Stabilization in Linear Systems

 The success of data-driven control methods hinges on the quality/quantity of data.
 If data is scarcely available or heavily affected by noise, then there is little chance to find an efficient data-driven controller to regulate the behavior of the system.
-The current work is motivated by practical scenarios where collecting data from the \textit{target} system that we wish to control is hazardous or expensive.
-Instead, we assume that a digital twin or a lab model is available, which approximates well the behavior of the target system.
-We refer to the latter as the \textit{source} system.
+The current work is motivated by practical scenarios (examples can be found in \cite{Schoellig2017a, Sundaram2022, Chakrabarty2022, Russo2022}) where collecting data from the \textit{target} system that we wish to identify, optimize, or control is difficult, hazardous, or expensive.
+The identification or the control task in such cases can rely on the data collected from an accessible similar system/model, which we refer to as the \textit{source} system.
+As a case in point, the target system can be a physical system and the source system can be a numerical model or a digital twin of the target system.
+Another case in point is where a controller for a (source) system has already been designed, and we want to use the previously collected data to design a controller for a new (target) system knowing that the target system is closely related to the source system, e.g. linearized around a different operating point or both source and target systems belong to a compact set (cf. \cite[Section 5.1]{Carsten2004}, \cite[Section 4.3]{Duan2013}).
 The idea that we will pursue here is to leverage the abundant data that can be collected from the source system to control the target system.
 From a conceptual viewpoint, this idea shares similarities with what is known in the machine learning community as ``transfer learning" \cite{Fuzhen2021}.